The Otto Lab

 Home | People | Papers | Media | Contact

-For example, how does an individual's reliance upon reflective versus reflexive choice vary situationally based on factors like availability of cognitive resources, stress, time pressure, or perceived costs and benefits?
+For example, how does an individual's reliance upon reflective versus reflexive decision-making vary situationally based on factors like availability of cognitive resources, stress, time pressure, or perceived costs and benefits?
 Why might individuals differ, dispositionally, in their reliance upon reflective versus reflexive choices?

 Department of Psychology